Comparing Major Moving Truck Rental Agencies

 Enterprise

 Enterprise is generally considered to be more expensive than the other three rental agencies.
-That said, Enterprise is primarily useful for businesses or people who are moving to a fairly close location; rental agreements stipulate that moving trucks must be returned to the same location as they were rented from.
+That said, Enterprise is primarily useful for businesses or individuals moving to a nearby location; rental agreements stipulate that moving trucks must be returned to the same location from which they were rented.
 For many larger companies, the truck can be returned to any authorized dealer.
-Still, customer satisfaction with the company is very high, so if you're moving around town, or picking up a new piece of furniture from a company that doesn't do the delivery, Enterprise may be just what you're looking for.
+Still, customer satisfaction with the company is very high, so if you're moving around town or picking up a new piece of furniture from a company that doesn't do the delivery, Enterprise may be just what you're looking for.

-Much like Enterprise, customers are familiar with renting cars from Budget, but may not have heard that they can rent moving vehicles.
+Much like Enterprise, customers are familiar with renting cars from Budget Truck Rental, but may not have heard that they can rent moving vehicles.
 Budget is a budget-friendly truck rental option for a local move, with competitive pricing and flexible rental options.
 Budget offers a wide range of trucks, including cargo vans and box trucks.
-And like U-haul, they also provide additional equipment such as hand trucks, moving blankets, and dollies to assist with your move.
+Like U-Haul, they also provide additional equipment, such as hand trucks, moving blankets, and dollies, to assist with your move.

 Budget is also one of the budget-friendly options in the industry, with competitive pricing and flexible rental options.
 With over 1,700 locations nationwide, Budget makes it easy for customers to find a nearby rental location.
-The company offers one-way truck rentals, which allow customers to drop off their rental truck at a different location than where it was picked up.
+The company offers one-way truck rentals, allowing customers to drop off their truck at a different location than where they picked it up.

 Low costs for local moves